sivkri/GTF-Filter-for-Biologists/README.md

-# extract information using python script from .gtf file
+# Extract information using python script from .gtf file

 **To filter and extract information based on your input**